 All pupils have a phased start on entry to nursery or/and reception.
 We start with 10 children per class then increase to the full intake over 10 days in reception and over 3 weeks in nursery.

-Where a child is coming to our school with already identified SEN needs, the SENCo and EYFS lead will arrange a meeting with parents for further details and/or observe the child on an individual basis in their current setting.
+Where a child is coming to our school with already identified SEND needs, the SENDCo and EYFS lead will arrange a meeting with parents for further details and/or observe the child on an individual basis in their current setting.
 This is so we can plan provision for them and arranged a heightened transition if required.

 Transition between year groups: